 - Can be fished at any depth, at any time of year

-Bass fishing requires the use of heavier fishing line than what you’d use for smaller species like trout or panfish.
-There are three types of line used when it comes to bass fishing that include monofilament, fluorocarbon and braided line.
+Bass fishing requires the use of heavier fishing lines than what you’d use for smaller species like trout or panfish.
+There are three types of line used when it comes to bass fishing that includes monofilament, fluorocarbon, and braided line.

 Fluorocarbon line is made up of multiple types of material and is much less visible underwater.
 This makes it a popular leader line material and comes in especially useful when you’re fishing in clear water.